Treatment Options for Arterial Calcification

-In the body calcium is carried in the bloodstream and is in every cell.
+In the body, calcium is carried in the bloodstream and is in every cell.
 There is a molecule in the body that regulates mineralization.
 It is called pyrophosphate (PPi).

 Mineral crystals are normally formed by calcium binding to phosphorus.
 PPi competes with phosphorus to prevent this mineralization process.
 If the PPi level is low or deficient, it can cause calcium to bind to phosphorus without opposition.
-This can lead to accumulation of mineral crystals anywhere in the body.
+This can lead to the accumulation of mineral crystals anywhere in the body.

-With GACI, the PPi levels are below normal causing over mineralization.
+With GACI, the PPi levels are below normal causing over-mineralization.
 This is noticed as calcifications on imaging since the density of calcium makes it easy to identify.
-This mineral buildup can cause harmful effects to arteries, joints, bones and organs in individuals with GACI.
+This mineral buildup can cause harmful effects to arteries, joints, bones, and organs in individuals with GACI.

 Bisphosphonates are administered either intravenously (IV) or orally depending on the bisphosphonate prescribed.
 The dosage amount and length of treatment may vary depending upon the patient’s medical team.

 Bisphosphonates commonly used for GACI: